marcel-goldschen-ohm/pyqt-ext/docs/KeyValueTree.md

 # Key-Value tree model/view interface for PyQt
-Model/View implementation of a tree of (key, value) pairs that builds off of the [abstract tree model/view interface](AbstractTree.md).
+Model/View implementation of a tree of (key, value) pairs that builds off of [abstract tree model/view interface](AbstractTree.md).

 # Table of contents
 - [Install](#install)